 V2X Channel Needs

-The currently proposed NPRM cites preliminary studies submitted by the 5GAA that have shown that a single 20 MHz channel provides sufficient throughput for many anticipated V2X features.
-However, we strongly advise against the use of a single channel for both basic safety messages (BSMs) and non-safety-critical messages.
+The currently proposed NPRM cites preliminary studies submitted by the 5GAA claiming that a single 20 MHz channel provides sufficient throughput for many anticipated V2X features.
+However, we strongly disagree that a single channel can provide sufficient throughout for both basic safety messages (BSMs) and non-safety-critical messages.
 Despite the use of intelligent prioritization of BSMs, there is a possibility that BSM suffer from interference by hidden nodes, i.e., vehicles and RSUs that did not understand that a BSM is being transmitted, which can ultimately lead to traffic collisions.
 The probability for such interference will only increase with increasing market adoption of V2X.
 Therefore, non-safety critical messages must not be allowed to transmit on the same channel as BSMs.

+IEEE 802’s position is aligned with the Commission’s statements that “vehicle-to-vehicle collision avoidance and mitigation applications are exceptionally time-sensitive and should not be conducted on potentially congested channels” and “shared use of a time-critical DRSC channel could be literally life-threatening in the context of collision avoidance.”
+[19]

 On the other hand, non-safety critical messages may constitute the major economic driver for market adoption of V2X.
 For example, platooning of trucks on highways was shown to improve average fuel efficiency by up to 13% for the involved vehicles [7], potentially leading to billions of dollars in savings for the trucking industry and thus providing a major investment incentive.
 However, it was shown that the involved vehicles must exchange information at very a high rate of up 30 messages per second [4, p.
-14] }check this reference} in order to maintain speed and distance, thus creating frequent potential interference of BSMs.
+14] in order to maintain speed and distance, thus creating frequent potential interference of BSMs.

-We conclude that a single channel will be insufficient to support both safety-critical V2X communication as well as V2X features that accelerate market adoption.
+We conclude that a single channel will be insufficient to support both safety critical V2X communication as well as V2X features that accelerate market adoption.
 Instead, we anticipate that at least 2 or 3 different parallel channels will be required for successful adoption of V2X, regardless of whether these channels will use C-V2X or DSRC technology.

+} [4,14] Multiple platooning project such as AutoNet have shown that for reaching best performance CAM rates of up to 30Hz are expected. done.

 } Editor’s note: A comment was received suggesting moving this section to be section 3.2, moving the current 3.2 to 3.3, but I have left this here as if we move it there will be no content in section 5.
 This should be discussed.
-If the content is moved new content would have to be added, or will drop out.
+If the content is moved new content would have to be added or will drop out. – author okay to leave this section here.

 OOB performance/requirements: